This webinar is now complete, thank you for your interest. Please visit our events page to keep up with the latest webinars and events.

 Topics in this presentation include:

 - Methods of crystallization process (Cooling, Antisolvent addition, Evaporation and Seeding)

 - Monitoring crystallization process using Process Analytical Technology (PAT)

 - Downstream Process Development & Particle Engineering (Filtration, Drying, milling and PMT)

 Analytical Team Leader – Almac Sciences

-His skills include different approaches of developing crystallisation and downstream processes for the manufacture of solid API as well as the ability to build mathematical models using various statistical data analysis techniques such as chemometrics and process simulating techniques such as Dynochem.
+His skills include different approaches of developing crystallization and downstream processes for the manufacture of solid API as well as the ability to build mathematical models using various statistical data analysis techniques such as chemometrics and process simulating techniques such as Dynochem.